 - In the private residence hall room or common area(s) within the suite of another contractually assigned occupant who is also 21 years of age or older.

-- A person 21 years of age or older, regardless of the age of his/her roommate or suitemate(s), may possess, store, or consume alcohol in corridor-style residence halls (Broadway, Carman, Furnald, Harmony, Hartley, John Jay, McBain, River, Schapiro, Wallach, and Wien Halls), in the following locations only:
+- A person 21 years of age or older, regardless of the age of his/her roommate or suitemate(s), may possess, store, or consume alcohol in corridor-style residence halls (600 West 113th, Broadway, Carlton Arms, Carman, Furnald, Harmony, Hartley, John Jay, McBain, River, Schapiro, SIC House, Wallach, and Wien Halls), in the following locations only:

 - In his or her contractually assigned private residence hall room.